tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 ##### **Flexibility and Theoretical Perspective**:

 - The choice between compilation and interpretation depends on the language and its specific requirements.
-- The [`Futamura projections`](https://en.wikipedia.org/wiki/Partial_evaluation#Futamura_projections) theoretically assert that anything interpretable can be compiled, emphasizing the flexibility in implementing either approach for a given programming language.
+- The [`Futamura projections`](https://en.wikipedia.org/wiki/Partial_evaluation#Futamura_projections){: target="_blank" rel="noopener noreferrer"} theoretically assert that anything interpretable can be compiled, emphasizing the flexibility in implementing either approach for a given programming language.

 ### 2. Interpreter

-[Interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) is a software or a program that reads and executes code (instructions) written in a high-level programming language directly without the need for a separate compilation step.
+[Interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)){: target="_blank" rel="noopener noreferrer"} is a software or a program that reads and executes code (instructions) written in a high-level programming language directly without the need for a separate compilation step.
 It processes the source code line by line, converting it into machine code or an intermediate code and executing it immediately.

 - An interpreter is a program that converts and executes one statement (line) of a program at a time.
 - The result of interpretation is typically the immediate execution of the source code, without the generation of a separate binary or intermediate code file or a standalone executable.
 - The errors are found immediately.
 This allows the programmer to correct errors during program development.
 - Unlike compilers, interpreters can be designed to work with multiple programming languages.
   * **Single-language interpreters**: Some interpreters are designed to interpret and execute programs written in a specific programming language.
 For example, a Python interpreter can execute Python programs, and a JavaScript interpreter can execute JavaScript code.
   * **Multi-language interpreters**: Some interpreters are more versatile and can handle multiple programming languages.
-These interpreters are often referred to as [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)) interpreters.
+These interpreters are often referred to as [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)){: target="_blank" rel="noopener noreferrer"} interpreters.
 For example, Java Virtual Machine (JVM), which interprets bytecode generated by the Java compiler.
 The JVM supports multiple languages that can be compiled into Java bytecode, such as Java, Kotlin, and Scala.
 - **Interpreted language** or scripting language is a programming language for which most of its implementations rely on an interpreter for execution.
 Examples of interpreted languages include Python, JavaScript, Ruby, PHP, and Perl.

 <br>